Sunday, 19 January 2025

 Upgraded management of location history

 By default, your location history in Google Maps is turned off.
-If you opt to enable it, your movements are saved in the and visible in the app’s Timeline feature.
+If you opt to enable it, your movements are saved in the cloud and visible in the app’s Timeline feature.
 Google is introducing a significant change here.
 In future updates, your location data will be stored on your device rather than in the cloud by default.
 You’ll still have the choice to back up your data to the cloud.
 Furthermore, Google is shortening the default time before automatically deleting your location history from 18 months to three months.
 These changes are anticipated to be implemented over the next year.

 Simplified deletion of specific location data